aidenkoog/awesome-app-architecture/README.md

+## Notice

+- This repository will no longer be maintained as of February 10th.

 ## Awesome App architecture

 A collection of templates to discuss and showcase different architectural tools and patterns for apps in different languages.